echoe/polyrhythms/README.md

 You have to set a tempo for each sequence by adding together tempos like this.
 This is what creates the odd polyrhythmic rhythm combinations that I personally love from the subharmonicon.

-Synth:
+## Synth:

 I am planning to use the built-in synth that is available by default for norns for this.
 I may attempt to figure out MIDI out if people want it as well.

-Plan:

-This is my first Norns script so I plan to grow it like this:
--Plan.
--Get a sequencer running and playing music, any number of steps.
-Also make it visible somehow.
--Get two sequencers running and playing music, any number of steps.
--Add adjustable tempos.
--Add additive tempos for one sequencer.
--Then for all sequencers.
--Then finish.

-Controls:
+## Controls:

 Something where the buttons select where you are and the knobs change values within your selection.
 Will figure this out as we go, assuming I ever get time to do this.

+## Plan/current status:

+This is my first Norns script so I plan to grow it in steps.
+Here are the steps and current overview of how far into them I am.

+### Plan.
+40%
+### Get a sequencer running and playing music, any number of steps.
+Also make it visible somehow.
+0%
+### Get two sequencers running and playing music, any number of steps.
+0%
+### Add adjustable tempos.
+0%
+### Add additive tempos for one sequencer.
+0%
+### Then for all sequencers.
+0%
+### Then finish.
+0%